kennycason/kennycason/posts/2016-01-25-datarank-whale-papier-mache.markdown

 tags: trebuchet, wood
 ---

 After over 2 years of procrastination, I finally made the DataRank whale in papier-mâché.
-This is following my long overdue 16~ year break from papier-mâché when I made a <a href="http://metroid.wikia.com/wiki/Zeta_Metroid" target="_new">Zeta Metroid</a>
+This is following my long overdue 16~ year break from papier-mâché when I made a <a href="http://metroid.wikia.com/wiki/Zeta_Metroid" target="blank">Zeta Metroid</a>

 The final beauty